 Note that black cardamom is much bigger and harder to find than green cardamom, but it adds a unique flavour and is worthwhile taking the time to seek it out.
 If you do find black cardamom, you need to break open the outer shell to reveal the small pods, but you can use the shells in the aromatic red chilli oil mix.

-While any neutral oil such as peanut (preferred), rice bran, vegetable, or canola can be used to make this Sichuan red chilli oil recipe, note that in Sichuan they use Caiziyou (菜籽油) oil, which is a distinct type of toasted rapeseed oil and is darker in colour than most neutral oils.
+While any neutral oil such as peanut oil (preferred), rice bran oil, vegetable oil, or canola oil can be used to make this Sichuan red chilli oil recipe, note that in Sichuan they use Caiziyou oil (菜籽油), which is a distinct type of toasted rapeseed oil and is darker in colour than most neutral oils.
 You might be able to find this in a good Chinatown or a specialised Asian supermarket.

 Sichuan Red Chilli Oil Recipe – How to Make Two Red Chilli Oils From One Recipe